eannefawcett/eannefawcett.github.io/_posts/2020-03-20-Working with NCBI Databases.markdown

 # API

 Second, while you are waiting to hear back, you can register for an API key after creating an NCBI account.
-This API key will allow you to access the faster.
+This API key will allow you an increase in number of calls per second.

 # Data Usage Restraints